mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 cannot be modified by researchers.
 Until recently, there was no freely available, research-grade, open-source EDA tool available for study and improvement.
 That changed with the introduction of Yosys @Wolf2013.
 Yosys is a capable synthesis tool that can emit optimised netlists for various FPGA families as well as a few silicon process nodes (e.g. Skywater 130nm).
-When combined with nextpnr @Shah2019, Yosys+nextpnr forms a fully end-to-end FPGA synthesis flow for Lattice iCE40 and ECP5 devices.
+When combined with the Nextpnr place and route tool @Shah2019, Yosys+nextpnr forms a fully end-to-end FPGA synthesis flow for Lattice iCE40 and ECP5 devices.
 Importantly, for this thesis, Yosys can be modified either by changing the source code or by developing modular plugins that can be dynamically loaded at runtime.
-Due to specific advice from the Yosys development team @Engelhardt2024, TaMaRa will be developed as a loadable C++ plugin.

 // #diagram(
 //     node-stroke: .1em,